Liz-Adhiambo/awwards/README.md

 4.Users can rate the project and also see what other users have rated the project.<br>
 5. After clicking the rate button User will be directed to the ratig page where they'll see a wider view of the project, scroll to the rate form and rate the project based on design, userbility and content out of ten.<br>
 4.Users can also  access a project's live link or the github repository.<br>
-5.Click on the upload project svg to add a project for others to view or the avatar icon to add a new project.<br>
+5.Click on the upload project svg to add a project for others to view or the avatar icon to add a new project.<b>

 ## Getting Started